Sankie Maimo

 Sankie Maimo (1930 – 4 September 2013) was a writer from British Southern Cameroons.
 Maimo moved to Ibadan, Nigeria, where he worked as a school teacher.
 He stayed in Nigeria from 1949 to 1962, where he founded the journal Cameroon Voice in 1955.
 This was followed by a play called I Am Vindicated in 1930, and a children's book called Adventuring with Jaja in 1972.
-He later produced his second play know as Sov-Mbang the Soothsayer in 1968, which was the only English book published by C.L.E.
+He later produced his second play Sov-Mbang the Soothsayer in 1968, which was the only English book published by C.L.E.
 His works advocated the adoption of European values as a means to bring Africa into the wider world.